horsfieldsa/exif-extractor/README.md

 # exif-extractor

-Lambda Function to extract EXIF data from images uploaded to an S3 bucket and store them in S3.
+Lambda Function to extract EXIF data from images uploaded to an S3 bucket and store it in DynamoDB.

 Flow:
 [Image Uploaded To S3] -> [S3 Bucket] -> [Event Notification] -> [Lambda Function] -> [DynamoDB]